michelearduini/faire_coding_challenge/README.md

 Hello everyone,

 My name is Michele Arduini and I am submitting my attempt for the coding challenge that was provided to me.
-The folder structure is the same as the one initially set up, with the exception of a new folder called "old" inside the "challenge" folder, which contains some of my initial attempts for the challenge.
+The folder structure is the same as the one initially set up, with the exception of a new folder called "old" inside the "challenge" folder and a mytest.ipynb notebook in the main folder, which contains some of my initial attempts for the challenge.

 Thank you for your consideration.
 I am available to clarify any doubt.